r3leaf-earth/read-netcdf/README.md

 ## For whom?
 If you are starting to work with .nc-files this is a good starting point for you.

-### Am I Looking at the Right Data?
+### Am I Working with the Right Data?
 Climate Projection Data is a large field.
 If you are an end user, like me, you might want to keep searching for already processed datasets.
-For example: From climate projection data one can analyse heat days and heat waves, because they contain a maximum daily temperature.
-Someone has already done this analysis.
-TODO: add links here
+Someone has already done the analysis you need.
+The "Deutscher Wetterdienst" has some good [advice about using climate projection data](https://www.dwd.de/DE/klimaumwelt/klimaforschung/klimaprojektionen/fuer_deutschland/fuer_dtld_nutzungshinweis_node.html;jsessionid=D1A87E60A29B9CBDEB44F0D498D0A079.live31084) on their page (in german).
+The first 3 points are:
+1. Look for the information that suits your tasks and needs
+2. Don't use only ONE dataset
+3. Climate Projection computations are not forecasts
+4. ...

 ## How to Run the Script
 Run information is located at the beginning of the script itself.
 Check "Prerequisites" and "Usage".